 My husband and I are about to head to the airport and return home from our short trip to Boston.
 My team lost the game we flew up here to watch, but the trip was more than worth the price we paid.

 Our plane landed just as the sun was setting and we stepped out of the gate and onto a shuttle to the T within a matter of minutes.
 The T cost just a few dollars per ride and our hotel was three stops from the airport and just outside of the station’s exit.
 We settled into the hotel for just a few minutes and then walked down to the North End for dinner.
 We chose a small Italian restaurant where I ordered the most expensive seafood dish on the menu.
-Just look at the amount of seafood in the picture below!

 We wandered around the North End and settled back in the hotel to hang out for the remainder of the night.